ugjka/mdns/README.md

 This package allows Go processes to publish multicast DNS style records onto their local network segment.
 For more information about mDNS, and it's closely related cousin, Zeroconf, please visit <http://www.multicastdns.org/>.

-## Acknowledgements

-Thanks to Brian Ketelsen and Miek Gieben for their feedback and suggestions.
-This package builds on Miek's fantastic godns library and would not have been possible without it.

 ## Installation

 This package can be installed using: